We actively support projects and take up opportunities that collectively reimagine and recreate place making and green spaces.

 The SusCit engagement tools have been used in a number of other research and community projects.

 Living Space Project set up the hub Academy for Greener Jobs and Skills, supported by the Calouste Gulbenkian Foundation.
 Our findings are centred around place making and its potential to use community-level processes to facilitate a greener and fairer local economy that benefits everyone.

 'Place making, prosperity and the local green economy’, is Living Space Project’s report, aimed at contributing to the local and global projects aimed at growing prosperity in neighbourhoods.
 Launched at the Growing Prosperity conference.
 The report looks at how greener jobs can be fair and accessible to people living in London, one of the most diverse cities in the world.
 Our findings suggest that green jobs and community-led place making are crucial to creating more prosperous local economies.

 Better Cities works with children and young people to get involved in Urban regeneration is based on creating well-designed places for people, promoting social inclusion and environmental equality.
 Better Cities is about, tackling the possibility of urban unrest, by providing opportunities for young people to get involved in decision making and design of places and green spaces in cities.

-The first part of this project developed strong pan Europe connections with young people in Berlin, Amsterdam & London, with support from the EU Green and Jean Lambert MEP.
+The project developed strong pan Europe connections with young people in Berlin, Amsterdam & London, with support from the EU Green and Jean Lambert MEP.